Mansurrv/PrimKruskalAssingmentThree/src/main/java/org/example/algorithms/Prim/readme.md

 ## What we do? step-by-step

-Step 1:
-Determine an arbitrary vertex as the starting vertex of the minimum spanning tree.
+At first we must determine an arbitrary vertex as the starting vertex of the minimum spanning tree.
 We pick 0 in the below diagram.

-Step 2:
-Follow steps 3 to 5 till there are vertices that are not included in the minimum spanning tree.
+And then follow steps 3 to 5 till there are vertices that are not included in the minimum spanning tree.
+Further, find edges connecting any tree vertex with the fringe vertices and find the minimum among these edges as well.
+And add the chosen edge to the minimum spanning tree.

-Step 3:
-Find edges connecting any tree vertex with the fringe vertices.

-Step 4:
-Find the minimum among these edges.

-Step 5:
-Add the chosen edge to the minimum spanning tree.
 Since we consider only the edges that connect fringe vertices with the rest, we never get a cycle.

-Step 6:
-Return the minimum spanning tree and exit.
+Finally return the minimum spanning tree and exit.

 ### Time complexity: O(V^2)